pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 +++
 # The title of your blogpost No sub-titles are allowed, nor are line-breaks.
-title = "Full Abstraction Correctness of Compilation"
+title = "Correctness of Compilation"
 # Date must be written in YYYY-MM-DD format This should be updated right before the final PR is made.
 date = 2025-03-31